-Closing Argument for Plaintiff (Student 10) (20 minutes) Closing Argument for Defendant (Student 11) (30 minutes) Rebuttal for Plaintiff (Student 12) (20 minutes)

-Students are free to trade closing argument assignments but no assignment can be abandoned.
+Closing Argument for Plaintiff (Student 10) (20 minutes) Closing Argument for Defendant (Student 11) (30 minutes) Rebuttal for Plaintiff (Student 12) (20 minutes) Students are free to trade closing argument assignment, but no assignments can be abandoned.
 In other words, if a student wants to trade their position in one case to another student in another case and assume that student's position, they are free to do so.

-HOWEVER: Students are to advise at the beginning of the class on November 19, 2012 of any such change/swapping of case and/or position.
+HOWEVER: Students are to advise at the beginning of the Class # Twenty-Four on April 14, 2014 of any changes/swapping of case and/or position.

-CLASS TWO-JANUARY 16, 2013-CHOOSING THE AUDIENCE FOR YOUR STORY
+CLASS TWO - JANUARY 15, 2014 - CHOOSING THE AUDIENCE FOR YOUR STORY